Table of Contents

 The World Health Organization (WHO) makes different suggestions based on where you live.
 Where HIV is widespread, it recommends that HIV testing be offered to anyone who goes to a healthcare facility.
 Where HIV is less common, it suggests that HIV tests be offered to people who may be at higher risk of having been exposed to HIV.

 Certain groups of people are considered at higher risk of HIV exposure and therefore should be tested for HIV at least once a year:

 - People who have multiple sexual partners or who have sex with someone who has multiple sexual partners

 - Sexual partners of people living with HIV

-- People who use injection drugs and their sexual partners
+- People who inject drugs and their sexual partners

 - People who exchange money or goods for sex or drugs